Central angle

-A central angle is an angle whose apex (vertex) is the center O of a circle and whose legs (sides) are radii intersecting the circle in two distinct points A and B. Central angles are subtended by an arc between those two points, and the arc length is the central angle of a circle of radius one (measured in radians).
+In geometry, a central angle is an angle whose apex (vertex) is the center O of a circle and whose legs (sides) are radii intersecting the circle in two distinct points A and B. Central angles are subtended by an arc between those two points, and the arc length is the central angle of a circle of radius one (measured in radians).
 The central angle is also known as the arc's angular distance.
 The arc length spanned by a central angle on a sphere is called spherical distance.

-The size of a central angle Θ is 0° < Θ < 360° or 0 < Θ < 2π (radians).
+The size of a central angle θ is 0° < θ < 360° or 0 < θ < 2π (radians).
 When defining or drawing a central angle, in addition to specifying the points A and B, one must specify whether the angle being defined is the convex angle (<180°) or the reflex angle (>180°).
 Equivalently, one must specify whether the movement from point A to point B is clockwise or counterclockwise.

 Formulas

-If the intersection points A and B of the legs of the angle with the circle form a diameter, then Θ = 180° is a straight angle.
-(In radians, Θ = π.)
+If the intersection points A and B of the legs of the angle with the circle form a diameter, then θ = 180° is a straight angle.
+(In radians, θ = π.)

 Let L be the minor arc of the circle between points A and B, and let R be the radius of the circle.